Note 23. Segment information and certain concentrations

 (1) -

-Other segment expenses include research and development material and lab expenditures, professional services, marketing, employee travel, facility, insurance, depreciation and amortization and certain other period costs.
+Other segment expenses include research and development material and lab expenditures, professional services, marketing, employee travel, facility, insurance, depreciation and certain other period costs.

 Geographic concentrations